graingert/EPrints-Document-List/README.md

 isolate visual design from view logic.
 This code is made from multiple
 files:

-1. Perl module, DocumentGrid.pm
+1. Perl module, DocumentList.pm
-2. an XSlate2 template file DocumentGrid.kolon
+2. an XSlate2 template file DocumentList.kolon

 NOTE: Multiple files mean that they are contained in an application/zip